activisthandbook/activisthandbook/articles/index.md

 <action-custom buttonlink="/training" buttonlabel="Get training">
   <h2>We're training a billion activists</h2>
   <p class="description">
     We're in deep shit.
 Natural ecosystems are crumbling.
 Democracies are breaking down.
 And the rich are fueling the fire.
 So let's learn how to do something about that.
+Together.
   </p>
 </action-custom>